-- (1) If these rules do not provide for a procedure in the tax court, then the most appropriate rule contained in the uniform rules of the High Court issued under section 43 of the Supreme Court Act and the extent consistent with the Act and these rules, may be utilised by a party or the tax court. - (2) A dispute that arises during an appeal or application under Part F concerning the use of a rule under subrule (1) must be dealt with by the president of the tax court as a matter of law under section 118(3) of the Act.
+(1) If these rules do not provide for a procedure in the tax court, then the most appropriate rule under the Rules for the High Court made in accordance with the Rules Board for Courts of Law Act and to the extent consistent with the Act and these rules, may be utilised by a party or the tax court.

+(2) A dispute that arises during an appeal or application under Part F concerning the use of a rule of the high court must be dealt with by the president of the tax court as a matter of law under section 118(3) of the Act.